Email marketing

 June

-A June monthly calendar with holidays and topics throughout the month being Pride Month
+A June 2026 monthly calendar of e-commerce holidays and events

-• National Children’s Day (the second Sunday in June, June 9th) Show that your brand cares about the children — give subscribers an opportunity to donate to related charities.
+• National Children’s Day (the second Sunday in June, June 14th) Show that your brand cares about children — give subscribers the option to donate to related charities.
 A selection of gifts for kids also comes in handy.

-• Father’s Day (the third Sunday in June, Jun.16th) Get creative and launch some promotional activities dedicated to this day.
+• Father’s Day (the third Sunday in June, June 2115th) Get creative and launch some promotional activities dedicated to this day.
 Let the readers choose the best products for their fathers and great deals with reasonable pricing: use promo codes, time-limited offers, and gift selections.

 Read our article to learn about what makes Father’s Day email marketing campaigns effective for sales and brand loyalty.